 Mystery vaginal or vulvar tears

 Mystery tears are those that appear seemingly randomly and without cause.
-They may come and go or stick around long-term and typical treatments don’t seem to do anything.
+They may come and go or stick around long-term; typical treatments don’t seem to do anything.

 Mystery tears can be caused by many issues, including an underlying infection (think yeast) or low oestrogen.

-Rule out a simple tear first, then check through each condition and look for any other related symptoms that could shed light on the cause of your mystery tears.
+First, rule out a simple tear, then check each condition and look for any other related symptoms that could shed light on the cause of your mystery tears.

-The vulva and vagina-friendly cuts cream is particularly useful for mystery cuts, as you can apply as needed when a flare-up occurs.
+Aunt Vadge’s Delicate Cuts Cream is particularly useful for mystery cuts, as you can apply it as needed when a flare-up occurs.
 But, finding the root cause of mystery cuts and tears is key to eliminating them for good.

 This list of causes of mystery cuts and tears is not exhaustive but offers a starting point.
 Mystery tears may need a proper medical investigation and diagnosis and benefit from targeted treatment.